FedericoPonzi/vfat-rs/README.md

 fponzi ALL=(ALL) NOPASSWD: /usr/bin/mount,/usr/bin/umount
 ```

-On github actions (CI) it just works, because the user has passwordless sudo.
+On Github actions (CI) it just works because the user has passwordless sudo.

 Then all tests can be run with `cargo test`.
 Each test in vfat.rs will create and delete a vfat filesystem.

-### Utils:
+### Some vfat related utilities

 You can check whether the file contains a valid MBR via `gdisk`: